creynders/load-grunt-configs/README.md

 ### Migrating your configuration from a big, fat grunt file

-I wrote a small utility Grunt task which takes your full-blown Grunt configuration and automatically splits it into separate files: [grunt-generate-configs][grunt-generate-configs]
+I wrote a small utility Grunt task which takes your full-blown Grunt configuration and automatically splits it into separate files: [grunt-generate-configs][grunt-generate-configs] (you can choose between `.js`, `.coffee`, `.yaml` and the default `.json`)

 **You only need to do this once**: